abhishekin09/zupee-mewatch/GOTHAM_INTEGRATION.md

 # 🎯 Integrating Zupee MemWatch with Gotham Service

-This guide shows how to integrate the `@zupee/memwatch` package with the Gotham service for memory leak monitoring.
+This guide shows how to integrate the `zupee-memwatch` package with the Gotham service for memory leak monitoring.

 ## 🚀 Quick Integration Steps